Goldman Sachs Global Environmental Impact Equity Portfolio Fund

 - Generating superior returns against global equities (measured by MSCI ACWI[3])

 In today’s time where governments, corporates and consumers are more unified than ever in their desire and willingness to fight climate change, we believe that those companies that can provide innovative products and solutions to help solve environmental challenges will benefit from secular growth and demand tailwinds.
-This effort is more and more supported by attractive economics, as alternative energy sources and sustainable products become continuously more cost effective and start being less of a philanthropic endeavor and more of a sound investment decision.
-As such, we decided to launch the Portfolio as we firmly believe today’s investment landscape offers opportunity to pursue the two core objectives.[3]
+This effort is more and more supported by increasingly attractive economics, as alternative energy and sustainable products become more cost-effective, shifting from philanthropy to sound investment.
+We launched the Portfolio to capitalize on today’s investment landscape and pursue our two core objectives.[4]

 Primary fund last amended: